dewittpe/pedbp/README.md

 ## [1] 57.74789
 ```

-You may also get plots showing where an observed blood pressure is on the
+Plots show where an observed blood pressure is on the distribution curve
-distribution curve

 ```r
 bp_cdf(  sbp = 105